Coboconk: Geography

 Coboconk is located on the border of the geographic townships of Bexley and Somerville, at the junction of Highway 35 and Kawartha Lakes Road 48 (Formerly Highway 48).

 The village lies within the Gull River valley on the ridge between the Paleozoic Limestone region of South-Central Ontario and the Precambrian Granite Canadian Shield.
 A limestone cuesta crosses the southern portion of the village.

 Coboconk lies between the northern tip of Balsam Lake, and the southernmost point of the Gull River drainage system.
 A dam divides the two watersheds, as well as controlling the water levels of Balsam and Mitchell Lakes, the highest point on the Trent–Severn Waterway.
 Four Mile Lake is located nearby.

 Demographics

 Because Coboconk has never been an incorporated place, no census data exists for the village itself.
 Prior to the amalgamation of Victoria County into Kawartha Lakes, data was available for each township and village.
 The village of Coboconk lies half within the boundaries of former Somerville Township, and half within the former Bexley Township, and as such, the demographics of those two townships is the only data available.

 Services

 Coboconk, as one of the larger unincorporated villages of the former Victoria County, contains most of the essential services required by the population.
-Though it does not contain a hospital (The nearest being equidistant in either Lindsay or Minden), it does have a fire hall with a single pumper; a public school named Ridgewood P.S.; a medical centre; a post office; several churches; a mixed use library and community centre; an LCBO; and The Beer Store.
-Since 2010, two fast food franchises, Subway and Tim Hortons have opened in the village.
+Though it does not contain a hospital (The nearest being equidistant in either Lindsay or Minden), it does have a fire hall with a single pumper; a public school named Ridgewood P.S.; a medical centre; a post office; several churches; a mixed use library and a community centre.